 Experiencing the loss of a loved one can be devastating, to say the least.
 When you feel it was due to an act of negligence or recklessness by another, however, the journey can be especially difficult.

-The Louisville wrongful death attorneys at Meinhart, Smith & Manning, PLLC understand the emotional distress the sudden loss of a family member can have on a family.
+Our Louisville wrongful death attorneys understand the emotional distress the sudden loss of a family member can have on a family.
 While it’s never possible to adequately compensate for a life, our experienced attorneys can help you seek the financial peace of mind that you and your family deserves.

-If you believe a loved one as passed due to the negligence or recklessness of another individual or healthcare professional, it is best you consult with experienced, dedicated and trusted wrongful death attorneys.
+If you believe a loved one as passed due to the negligence or recklessness of another individual or healthcare professional, it is best you consult with experienced, dedicated and trusted attorneys.
 This time can be a difficult time for you and your family.
 Contact our office today to receive a free case evaluation.
-Our wrongful death defense team can help you.
+Our wrongful death defense team can help you through this difficult time.

 In Kentucky, a “wrongful death” is any death that results from an injury the “negligence or wrongful act of another” inflicts.
 A wrongful death claim could arise after a car accident, medical malpractice, slip and fall injury, dangerous drug, defective medical device or product, homicide, or other scenario causing a fatal injury.
 When someone else causes the death of a loved one in Kentucky, surviving family members have the right to seek financial recovery through the civil court system.